firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-15-on-the-other-side-of-the-line.md

 Turnip's trotting happily in front of me, though he occasionally looks right, to where the Line stretches out alongside us, glimmering and murky.
 My patients say their pets seem to be drawn to the Line and, a week after it first appeared, in a grief-fueled panic, I barricaded the corner of my house that the Line bisected with bookshelves.
 Heavy and sturdy enough so Turnip couldn't push around them.

 Find healthy methods that'll help you deal with the aftereffects, I tell my patients.
-The bookshelves work but, even three months later, sometimes I still wake up at 2am convinced I've lost my dog too.
+The bookshelves work but, even three months later, sometimes I still wake up at 2 a.m. convinced I've lost my dog too.

 As soon as we can, I turn sharply left, away from the Line.